 The ELI sitemap must be updated at least every month.

-Advertise the ELI sitemap location
+Advertise the ELI sitemap(s) location

 The ELI sitemap(s) (or sitemap index(-es)) location MUST be advertised by the ELI provider, and MUST be notified to the ELI registry in Eur-Lex.